100 Million Americans Carry Medical Debt (2026)

 How much have healthcare costs gone up in 2026?

-The BLS Medical Care CPI reads 3.2% year-over-year as of 2026-03.
-That is above the 2019 average of 2.8% and accelerating from a recent trough around 3.0%.
+The BLS Medical Care CPI reads 2.6% year-over-year as of 2026-05.
+That is below the 2019 average of 2.8% and well above the near-zero readings of late 2023.
 Healthcare costs peaked at 6.0% in 2022 09 during the post-pandemic inflation surge but remain structurally elevated above overall inflation.
 The full time series is tracked in the Medical Care CPI indicator.

 Is healthcare inflation higher than overall inflation?